kbaseattic/design_docs/data/Identifying_production_data_types.md

     * Strain
     * GenomeParentOf
     * Genome
+13. Method Name - get_expression_samples_data_by_ontology_ids
+  * Description - Gets the same thing as get_expression_samples_data : Given a list of ontologyIDs, AndOr operator (and requires sample to have all ontology IDs, or sample has to have any of the terms), GenomeId, SampleType ( controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics), wildTypeOnly returns OntologyID(concatenated if Anded) -> ExpressionDataSample
+  * Inputs - list of ontologyIDs, AndOr operator (and requires sample to have all ontology IDs, or sample has to have any of the terms), GenomeId, SampleType ( controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics), wildTypeOnly
+  * Outputs - map of ontologogy_ids to the corresponding samples.
+  * Data hit : CS tables: (SAME AS get_expression_samples_data)
+14. Method Name - get_expression_sample_ids_by_ontology_ids
+  * Description - list of ontologyIDs, AndOr operator (and requires sample to have all ontology IDs, or sample has to have any of the terms), GenomeId, SampleType ( controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics), wildTypeOnly returns list of sample_ids
+  * Inputs - list of ontologyIDs, AndOr operator (and requires sample to have all ontology IDs, or sample has to have any of the terms), GenomeId, SampleType ( controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics), wildTypeOnly
+  * Outputs - List of SampleIds
+  * Data hit : CS tables:
+    * Sample
+    * StrainWithSample
+    * Strain
+    * GenomeParentOf
+    * Genome
+    * SampleHasAnnotations
+    * OntologyForSample
+    * Ontology

 I envision the following new methods being done and operating on the workspace objects: